For our hours of service or to contact Municipal Utilities for questions or emergencies, please visit:

 A: We suggest they be no deeper than 18 inches.
 In some cases they are 2-4 feet deep.

 A: The City is required by the State of California Regional Water Quality Control Board to monitor the quality of the water in the San Joaquin Delta, because we discharge treated sewage into the Delta.
-While out on the river, we check oxygen levels, pH ( acidity or alkalinity), and temperature of the water.
-We also collect samples that are returned to the laboratory for further analysis.
+While on the river, we check oxygen levels, pH ( acidi/alkaline), water temperature, and samples for further analysis.

-A: The City of Stockton, along with all other purveyors of drinking water, is required by the State of California Department of Health Services to conduct extensive testing of the water they supply to the public.
-This is mandated by a regulation known as Title 22.
-The results of this testing are provided to the public by means of an annual water quality report that is mailed to rate payers in the spring of the year.
-This report lists all contaminants for which analyses are performed, and gives the average, high, and low levels of the contaminant that were detected in the analyses.
-Copies of this report are available from the Municipal Utilities Department.
+A: The City of Stockton is required by the State of California Department of Health Services to conduct extensive testing of the water they supply to the public.
+This is mandated by a regulation Title 22.
+The results of this testing are provided to the public in an annual water quality report mailed to rate payers in the spring of the year.
+This report lists all contaminants for which analyses are performed, and gives the average, high, and low levels of the contaminant detected in the analyses.
+Copies of this report are available from Municipal Utilities.
 If you have any questions regarding interpretation of these results, contact our Water Quality Hotline.

 A: Older meters will not have a leak detector.
-A leak detector is a small triangular shaped feature visible on the face of the water meter.
-If the leak detector is moving, while all fixtures, or faucets are shut off, that usually indicates water is being lost somewhere.
-If the house valve is turned off and the leak detector is moving, that usually indicates that the service line is leaking (the pipe feeding water to the house from the water meter).
+A leak detector is a small triangle-shaped feature visible on the face of the water meter.
+If the leak detector is moving while all fixtures or faucets are shut off, that usually indicates water is being lost somewhere.
+If the house valve is turned off and the leak detector is moving, that usually indicates the service line is leaking (the pipe feeding water to the house from the water meter).

 A: All meter boxes are installed at the time the subdivision is being established.
 If the contractor calls and says the meter box is broken, it is his responsibility to replace it.
-If he calls and says the meter box is missing or that there is no meter box, it could have been removed by another contractor; however, it is the contractor's responsibility to replace the box.
+If he calls and says the meter box is missing or that there is no meter box, it could have been removed by another contractor.
+However, it is still the contractor's responsibility to replace the box.

-A: House valves will be a pipe extending from the ground, below a faucet that is feeding water into the house.
-It can be in the front, back, or side of the house.
+A: House valves will be a pipe extending from the ground, below a faucet feeding water into the house.
 Generally, if the meter is in the front yard, the house valve will be in the front yard, etc. In some cases, especially in older homes, the house valve may be buried below ground.